 More advanced (and expensive) robotic vacuums will map your home to more quickly avoid furniture, stairs, and other obstacles.
 They might automatically deposit swept-up debris in a docking station, or respond to voice commands.
 Our pick, though, is a fairly basic model: it does the most important thing any vacuum can do—picking up dirt—extremely well.

-Best robot vacuum for hardwood floors: Eufy BoostIQ RoboVac 30
+Best robot vacuum: Eufy BoostIQ RoboVac 30

 This fairly low-priced Eufy robot vacuum can automatically sense when it needs more power to suction up extra dirt, and will return to its docking station to charge when the battery is low.
 It’s also very slim, while still backing a 0.6-liter capacity for dirt.
 You won’t get the fancy room-mapping or voice-control capabilities, but you won’t miss them at this price.